JupyterPhysSciLab/Documentation/README.md

-5. tools for instructors allowing them to create worksheets or more open-ended assignments (there is some potential feature overlap with [nbgrader](https://github.com/jupyter/nbgrader), but nbgrader tools are aimed more at math and programming assignments.)
+5. tools for instructors allowing them to create worksheets or more open-ended assignments (there is some potential feature overlap with [nbgrader](https://github.com/jupyter/nbgrader), but nbgrader tools are aimed more at math and programming assignments);
-6. ability to generate compact pdf formatted "reports" for grading.
+6. ability to generate compact pdf formatted "reports" for grading;
 7. easy ways to have students analyze data while properly tracking units and what analysis was done, thus facilitating grading and trouble-shooting of student work.